New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics

 \acknowledgments

-We thank Horng Sheng Chia, Ajith Parameswaran, Will Farr, Vishal Baibhav, Katerina Chatziioannou, Vicky Kalogera, Sylvia Biscoveanu, Amanda Farah, Daniel Holz, Salvatore Vitale, Tom Edwards, Zoehyr Doctor, Suvodip Mukherjee and Mukesh Singh for helpful discussions.
+We thank Horng Sheng Chia, Ajith Parameswaran, Will Farr, Vishal Baibhav, Katerina Chatziioannou, Vicky Kalogera, Sylvia Biscoveanu, Amanda Farah, Daniel Holz, Salvatore Vitale, Tom Edwards, Zoheyr Doctor, Suvodip Mukherjee and Mukesh Singh for helpful discussions.
 DW gratefully acknowledges support from the Friends of the Institute for Advanced Study Membership and the Keck foundation.
+JR acknowledges support from the Sherman Fairchild Foundation.
 TV acknowledges support from NSF grants 2012086 and 2309360, the Alfred P. Sloan Foundation through grant number FG-2023-20470, the BSF through award number 2022136, and the Hellman Family Faculty Fellowship.
 MZ is supported by NSF 2209991 and NSF-BSF 2207583.
 BZ is supported by the Israel Science Foundation, NSF-BSF and by a research grant from the Willner Family Leadership Institute for the Weizmann Institute of Science.
 This research was also supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
 We also thank ICTS-TIFR for their hospitality during the completion of a part of this work.

 This research has made use of data, software and/or web tools obtained from the Gravitational Wave Open Science Center (\url{https://www.gw-openscience.org/}), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 LIGO Laboratory and Advanced LIGO are funded by the United States National Science Foundation (NSF) as well as the Science and Technology Facilities Council (STFC) of the United Kingdom, the Max-Planck-Society (MPS), and the State of Niedersachsen/Germany for support of the construction of Advanced LIGO and construction and operation of the GEO600 detector.
 Additional support for Advanced LIGO was provided by the Australian Research Council.
 Virgo is funded, through the European Gravitational Observatory (EGO), by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale di Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by institutions from Belgium, Germany, Greece, Hungary, Ireland, Japan, Monaco, Poland, Portugal, Spain.